amiaopensource/vrecord/README.md

 ```
 $ vrecord -p
 ```
 Vrecord will prompt you to press enter.
-When you press enter the vrecord window will open up and start displaying the video signal
+When you press enter the vrecord window will open up and start displaying any video signal that is coming through.

 ###Edit Mode